kchalasa/GeorgiaHSShinyApp/README.md

-## Reproducible Shiny Data Product - Analysis of 2014 Georgia Public High School Assessment Score
+## Reproducible Shiny Data Product - Analysis of 2014 Georgia Public High School Assessment Average Scores

-This data product will allow interested parents of high school students in Georgia or anyone else interested in education data in Georgia to view how a specific high schools score in standardized national tests as compared to other schools within the State of Georgia, United States.
+This data product will allow interested parents of high school students in Georgia or anyone else interested in education data in Georgia to view how a specific high schools average scores look standardized national testing as compared to other schools within the State of Georgia, United States.
+To be specific SAT, AP and ACT average scores for 2014 Georgia Public Schools are included here for your review.

 This assignment was done as part of Coursera "Developing Data Products" course.
-Project had two specific requirements, 1) To create a website using Shiny Application in R; 2) To create a presentation explianing this application using slidify in R.
+Project had two specific requirements, 1) To create a website using Shiny Application in R; 2) To create a presentation explaining this application using slidify in R.

 Course Project Files in this repository: